F5Networks/f5-appsvcs-templates/docs/userguide/APM-guidance.rst

 Exchange
 ^^^^^^^^

-The Microsoft Exchange for FAST Template does not support `Access Policy Manager (APM) <https://www.f5.com/products/security/access-policy-manager>`_ configuration.
+The Microsoft Exchange for BIG-IP FAST Template does not support `Access Policy Manager (APM) <https://www.f5.com/products/security/access-policy-manager>`_ configuration.
-In order to configure APM using the FAST Microsoft Exchange template, refer to the following information.
+In order to configure APM using the BIG-IP FAST Microsoft Exchange template, refer to the following information.

 Before you begin, APM must be licensed and provisioned on the BIG-IP.
 See `K12111: Provisioning licensed BIG-IP modules <https://support.f5.com/csp/article/K12111>`_